-Human and Social Services\\
+Human and Social Services

 - Principles of Human Services

-- Understanding Diversity\\
+- Understanding Diversity

-- Relationships and Emotions\\
+- Relationships and Emotions

+- Human Services Capstone

-\\Courses or Programs in development
+Courses or Programs in development

-CAREER AND TECHNICAL EDUCATION
+CAREER & TECHNICAL EDUCATION (CTE)

 In addition to the Career and Technical Education opportunities offered at Mt.
-Vernon, which are listed on the next page, students at Mt.
-Vernon High School have the opportunity to apply for Career and Technical Education classes through the District 26 Career and Technical Education program at various locations on the Anderson Career Campus (765-641-2046) and Walker Career Center (317-532-6150) at Warren Central High School.
+Vernon, which are listed on the next pages, students at Mt.
+Vernon High School have the opportunity to apply for Career and Technical Education classes through the District 26 Career and Technical Education program at various locations on the Anderson Career Campus and Walker Career Center at Warren Central High School.

 These courses are primarily two year programs.
 Students will only be at Mt.
 Vernon for a portion of the day.
 Students must be in good academic standing and on track to graduate, and they are eligible for vocational programs starting their junior year.
-If a student earns dual credit through one of these programs then it will count towards an Academic Honors Diploma.
-Some programs have a certificate that can be applied to a Technical Honors Diploma.
+Dual credit earned in these programs can be applied towards an Academic or Technical Honors diploma.
+Many of these programs may also meet the Postsecondary Readiness requirement of the Graduation Pathways.